LOVE ASTEROIDS

 quiet, devoted soul work

 Psyche in Virgo bonds through quiet devotion.
-Your soul-level intimacy grows through shared work, through being useful to each other, through the thousand small accommodations that make daily life tender.
-The shadow is bonds built on service that stay unrecognized: you are soul-fused and nobody knows because the outward sign is just competent care.
+Soul-level intimacy may grow through shared work, usefulness, and the thousand small accommodations that make daily life tender.
+The shadow is bonds built on service that stay unnamed: the outward sign may look like competent care while the inner bond carries more weight.
 Learn to name the bond.

 Read the full guide →